 Five years of butt cheeks, muscular thighs, and covered private parts — it’s safe to assume ESPN The Magazine knows how to uncover (no pun intended) naked athletes well, right?
 Year after year ESPN The Magazine has carefully exposed (or covered depending on your view) athletes from all over the world.
 For their fifth annual Body Issue “The Bodies” are back and yeah, we are in awe.
-From Colin Kaepernick, Kenneth Faried, Swin Cash, Vernon Davis, and 71-year-old xxxx, several athletes to bared it all for ESPN The Magazine got.
+From Colin Kaepernick, Kenneth Faried, Swin Cash, Vernon Davis, and 71-year-old Gary Player, several athletes to bared it all for ESPN The Magazine got.

 Kenneth Faried (NBA, Denver Nuggets)